 - a.
-The total number of district employees compensated in the last pay period of the district's fiscal year as 20. - b.
-The total number of independent contractors to whom nonemployee compensation was paid in the last month of the district's fiscal year as 6. - c.
-All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency as \$854,468. - d.
-All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency as \$23,000. - e.
-Each construction project with a total cost of at least \$65,000 approved by the district that is scheduled to begin on or after October 1 of the fiscal year being reported, together with the total expenditures for such project as the Lake Bank Restoration Project.
-The total contract value of the Lake Bank Restoration project (Lakes 53 & 38) total to \$207,185 and the District incurred costs related to this project in fiscal 2022 totaling to \$186,466.
-The project will be completed in the next fiscal year. - f.
-A budget variance based on the budget adopted under Section 189.016(4), Florida Statutes, before the beginning of the fiscal year being reported if the district amends a final adopted budget under Section 189.016(6), Florida Statutes, as included below: the 2022 budget for the District's General Fund was amended, see pages 19 and 29.
+The total number of District employees compensated in the last pay period of the district's fiscal year as 21. - b.
+The total number of independent contractors to whom nonemployee compensation was paid in the last month of the District's fiscal year as 9. - c.
+All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency as \$957,691. - d.
+All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency as \$29,865. - e.
+Each construction project with a total cost of at least \$65,000 approved by the District that is scheduled to begin on or after October 1 of the fiscal year being reported, together with the total expenditures for such projects as the Lake Bank Restoration Project.
+The total contract value of the Lake Bank Restoration project (for Lakes 53 & 38), started in fiscal 2022, was \$207,185 and the District incurred costs related to finishing this project in fiscal 2023 totaling to \$39,365 (\$186,466 spent for this project in fiscal 2022).
+The total contract value of the Lake Restoration project (for Lake 34A2) was \$179,788 and the District incurred costs related to this project completed in fiscal 2023 totaling \$179,788. - f.
+A budget variance based on the budget adopted under Section 189.016(4), Florida Statutes, before the beginning of the fiscal year being reported if the District amends a final adopted budget under Section 189.016(6), Florida Statutes, as included below: the 2023 budget for the District's General Fund was amended, see pages 19 and 29.

-To the Board of Supervisors LELY COMMUNITY DEVELOPMENT DISTRICT March 7, 2023
+To the Board of Supervisors LELY COMMUNITY DEVELOPMENT DISTRICT January 19, 2024